 Sunflower.
 You'll be lucky to get to the ripe seeds before the birds!
-Foil hungry birds by covering the seed head with row cover fabric until the seed heads turn yellow and the head.
-Learn more in the KidsGardening Growing Guide: Sunflowers something quite different - but likely still beautiful.
-(For information about saving seeds from hybrids, visit the KidsGardening Garden Basic resource Saving Seeds.
+Foil hungry birds by covering the seed head with row cover fabric until the seed heads turn yellow and the seeds fall out easily from the head.
+Learn more in the KidsGardening Growing Guide: Sunflowers

 Canna.
 These dramatic tropical plants are commonly grown from rhizomes.
 Because the most popular varieties are hybrids, growing from the rhizome ensures you'll get the plant you expect.
 However, it's possible to grow them from seed.
 Simply let the seed pod mature and dry, and you can easily pop out the big, black seed.
-You may get a similarly looking plant, or
+You may get a similarly looking plant, or something quite different - but likely still beautiful.
+(For information about saving seeds from hybrids, visit the